Faruq-Hameed/promethues-grafana-demo/README.md

 ## 🧭 Why It Matters (Fintech / Integration Context)

-In financial or integration systems like **Gapstack**, observability ensures:
+In financial or integration systems, observability ensures:

 * High uptime and reliability,
 * Early detection of integration/API failures,